viadeo/scalavro/README.md

 ## Current Limitations
 - JSON IO is not yet implemented
 - Schema resolution (taking the writer's schema into account when reading) is not yet implemented
-- Recursive type dependencies are detected but not handled optimally -- potentially valid types are rejected at runtime.
-For example, the current version cannot synthesize an Avro schema for a simple recursively defined linked list node.
-Supporting this is a planned enhancement.

 ## Scalavro by Example: Schema Generation